8 Benefits Of Dates During Pregnancy And How They Ease Labor

 If you are wondering when to start eating dates during pregnancy, the good news is that dates can be eaten at any stage of gestation.
 You only need to be cautious about the amount you eat.

 • In the second trimester, you are at a high risk of developing gestational diabetes.
-You need to take your doctor’s opinion and ask for low-glycemic dates variety options when planning to include them in your diet.
+Take your doctor’s opinion and opt for low-glycemic dates when planning to include them in your diet.

 • In the third trimester, eating dates can make your labor shorter and easier.
 Pregnant women can eat six dates a day starting from the 36th week, which is four weeks before the estimated due date (1).